Homer A. Plessy

 ENROLLMENT: Registration is required before a child may participate in the program.
 As there are a very limited number of spaces available, participation requirements will be strictly enforced.
 Any student absent from the Community Works Program more than five times will be dropped from the program and their space made available to a waiting student.

 STUDENT PICK-UP/DROP-OFF: All young people must sign-in at the start of programming.
 Please do not enter the building before the start of program day.
 Young people should not be dropped-off prior to the start of the program day.
 Late pick-ups will be charged $15.00.
-If you are repeatedly late, your child may face suspension or expulsion per the Site Director’s discretion.
-After 4:00pm without parent contact additional measures will be taken to ensure student safety.
+If you are repeatedly late, your child may face suspension or expulsion per the Community Leader’s discretion.
+Following dismissal without parent contact additional measures will be taken to ensure student safety.
 CW will make every reasonable effort to only release students to the person (s) designated by the parent/guardian on the registration form.
 Once a student is signed out by a parent/ guardian the CW Program is no longer responsible for that child.
 Parents must come into the designated area to sign-out students daily.
-If a student is to be released to anyone other than the person listed, the Site Director must be notified, directly.
+If a student is to be released to anyone other than the person listed, the Community Leader must be notified, directly.
 I.D. will be required if someone unfamiliar to CW staff arrives to pick up your student.

 DISCIPLINE: Disruptive or disrespectful behavior toward other students or staff will not be permitted and will be cause for dismissal from the program.
 Please see Parent-Student pledge for more information.